hatchjaw/jacktrip-teensy/README.md

 ### JackTrip

-Included here as a submodule for reference.
-There's a GUI version with installation instructions [here](https://jacktrip.github.io/jacktrip/Build/Linux/).
+There's a GUI version with
+installation instructions [here](https://jacktrip.github.io/jacktrip/Build/Linux/).
-The command line version works fine, but you'll want to build it from source (as the version on `apt`, for example, is calamitously out of date).
+The command line version works fine; on Linux you'll want to build it from source (as the version on `apt`, for example, is calamitously out of date); on OSX the homebrew version works fine.

-Either way, it may be necessary to install QT's websockets module:
+Linux: it may be necessary to install QT's websockets module:

 ```shell
 sudo apt install libqt5websockets5-dev